asadalpha/devshouse_aurora/README.md

 ## Getting Started

-To run the BlindAssist app locally, follow these steps:
+To run the Aurora app locally, follow these steps:

 1. Clone the repository:
+2. Navigate to the cloned directory:
+3. Run flutter pub get:
+4. Run flutter run: